naparuba/tanuki-www/content/pages/docs/guides/dns-cache.md

 By default, `allow_stale` is disabled meaning no stale results may be served.
 The default for `max_stale` is 5 seconds.
-This means that if `allow_stale` is enabled, we will use data from any Consul server that is within 5 seconds of the leader.
+This means that if `allow_stale` is enabled, we will use data from any XXX server that is within 5 seconds of the leader.

 ## TTL Values

-TTL values can be set to allow DNS results to be cached downstream of Consul which can be used to reduce the number of lookups and to amortize the latency of doing a DNS lookup.
+TTL values can be set to allow DNS results to be cached downstream of XXX which can be used to reduce the number of lookups and to amortize the latency of doing a DNS lookup.
 By default, all TTLs are zero, preventing any caching.

-To enable caching of node lookups (e.g. "foo.node.consul"), we can set the `dns_config.node_ttl` value.
+To enable caching of node lookups (e.g. "foo.node.XXX"), we can set the `dns_config.node_ttl` value.
 This can be set to "10s" for example, and all node lookups will serve results with a 10 second TTL.